• Skip to primary navigation

 A: The numbers span a wide range, and are a function of the crystal size, material, whether a single- or multilayer construction is used, and other factors.
 Note that the crystal material elongates very slightly, on the order of 0.01 to 0.1 percent.
 A typical crystal element is small and light (a major virtue in many cases) at about 10 mm across each dimension.
 Despite the diminutive dimensions and motion, a significant force can be developed — on the order of newtons.
 It’s somewhat analogous to liquid water turning into solid ice: the volume of the water mass expands by about 4%, but the force it develops as it does so can break pipes!

-By using larger crystals or stacking multiple ones, it is possible to have motion on the order to tens of millimeters and even centimeters, with forces ranging into the tens of newtons.
-These actuators are available as standard devices from many vendors in sizes ranging from small to very large, multilayered units, Figure 4; custom units are also often used at modest cost.
+By using larger crystals or stacking multiple ones, it is possible to have motion on the order of tens of millimeters and even centimeters, with forces ranging into the tens of newtons.
+These actuators are available as standard devices from many vendors in sizes ranging from small to very large, multilayered units (Figure 4); custom units are also often used at modest cost.

 Fig 4: Single piezoelectric crystals can be stacked to create longer deformation distances with higher forces, as this unit from Kinetic Ceramics shows.
-(Image source: Kinetic Ceramics, via ANSYS Inc.)
+(Image: Kinetic Ceramics, via ANSYS Inc.)

 Q: What about speed and precision?